multitoolplusplus/app/SECURITY.md

 ## Reporting a Vulnerability

 You can report vulnerabilities using our vulnerability issue template.
-If you know a fix, you may submit a Pull Request to fix it.
+If you know a fix, you may submit a pull request to fix it.